azl397985856/leetcode/README.en.md

 - The fourth part is daily challenges which were held at group chat.
 We usually solve one problem altogether to get more feedback.
 Moreover, the problems can be drafted to add to the problem solving module.

-- The fifth part is a future plannning on content that will be introduced into the above parts.
+- The fifth part is a future planning on content that will be introduced into the above parts.

 > Only when having mastered the basic data structures and algorithms can you solve complex problems easily.